erhanbaris/timu/README.md

 };

 @clone // all objects will be default non-clone.
-Only primative types are cloneable.
+Only primitive types are cloneable.
 @atomic // set variable to atomic type
 @get // get information from variable
 @is_empty // check the variable to none